ELECTORAL SYSTEMS AND VOTING BEHAVIOUR - 2022/3

 - Electoral institutions

 - First and second order elections

 - Referendums - the salience of domestic politics

 - Globalisation: the case of new cleavages

 - Uncivil agreement - how politics becomes our identity

 - The functions of political parties - the role of political agency and the impact of it on electoral behaviour

 The assessment strategy is designed to provide students with the opportunity to demonstrate:

 - The ability to apply theoretical concepts to contemporary elections.

-- The capacity to critically engage with an electoral system and its effects
+- The capacity to critically engage with an electoral system, its effects and the different case studies

 - Strong use of primary research skills.